Control your room heating and costs

 Constantly adjusting your room thermostats will not save energy … or money.
 Set the thermostats and let them control the room temperature on their own.

 Shut down all the thermostats in rooms where ventilation is required.
-When you’re finished airing out the room, turn them back on in the same mode they were in prior to turning them off.
+Leave the windows open for 5-6 minutes.
+When you’re finished airing out the room, turn the thermostats back on in the same mode they were in prior to turning them off.
+If you don’t turn down your thermostat, it will react to the draft by heating up automatically.

 It’s a good rule of thumb to air your rooms out every day – rain or shine.
 The humidity levels in the home should be no more than 40-50 percent.